 A thin layer of white, slightly salty powder covers the surface of all objects, machines and floor.
 This powder can ignite easily if proper precautions are not taken or if the air is not dry enough.
 A sweet fresh smell of crushed grains filling the air evokes childhood memories.

 At the bottom floor, wheat grains pass through three machines, which eliminate the grain dust and grind the grains.
 Each one of these three machines is of different origin: a Hungarian, a Czech and a Romanian fully operational museum pieces.
 The first machine removes the dust with a centrifugal cleaner and breaks the grains.
 The grains are then delivered via mill spouts (wooden chutes) to the floors above for filtering and back to the second machine for breaking the grains into smaller pieces, which are delivered again to the top floors for sieving and back to the third machine for grinding.
 The flour passes again through spouts to reach the sieves for the last time, before being delivered to the ground floor for bagging.
+It is highly appreciated for being additive free and used by bread bakeries nearby, to produce a healthy artisanal country bread.

 We take the stairs up to the first floor.
 There is a selection machine which separates wheat from the chaff.